supabase/cli/README.md

 ln -s "$(go env GOPATH)/cli" /usr/bin/supabase
 ```

-This works on non-standard linux distros, like archlinux.
+This works on other non-standard Linux distros.

 ### Run the CLI